Workday/canvas-kit/modules/button/css/README.md

 [postcss-inline-svg](https://github.com/TrySound/postcss-inline-svg) plugin to properly process and inline icons.
 Process your SASS through PostCSS once it has been compiled to CSS.

+## Deprecation Warning

+> We are rolling out our next iteration of our buttons and will be deprecating the old ones(orange
+> primary, secondary, and delete) on (this time frame).

+> We've renamed the old buttons to use `wdc-button-deprecated` mixin and have added a warning
+> message to that mixin suggesting to use `wdc-btn` mixin.

 ## Usage

 Button styles can be applied by using `.wdc-btn`.
 Most modifiers can be used by combining `.wdc-btn`